javascript-tutorial/en.javascript.info/1-js/05-data-types/05-array-methods/article.md

   - `includes(value)` -- returns `true` if the array has `value`, otherwise `false`.
   - `find/filter(func)` -- filter elements through the function, return first/all values that make it return `true`.
   - `findIndex` is like `find`, but returns the index instead of a value.

+- To iterate over elements:
+  - `forEach(func)` -- calls `func` for every element, does not return anything.

 - To transform the array:
   - `map(func)` -- creates a new array from results of calling `func` for every element.